 .PDF - Portable Document Format File

-The .PDF file is a popular document often used for saving essays, reports, manuals, etc. It is also used by a variety of tax preparation programs for saving tax returns for archiving, sharing, or printing purposes.
-TurboTax, H&R Block, and TaxAct allow users to save tax returns as PDF files.
+PDFs are exported by a variety of tax preparation programs to save tax returns for archiving, sharing, or printing purposes.
+TurboTax, H&R Block, and TaxAct allow users to save tax returns as .PDF files.
 TurboTax can also transfer data from H&R Block and TaxAct PDF files.
 However, the PDF must be a filing copy or else TurboTax will not be able to read and transfer the data.
-Also, the only transferrable information from the PDF file is personal information, adjusted gross income (AGI), and direct-deposit bank information.
+Also, the only transferable data from PDF files are personal information, adjusted gross income (AGI), and direct-deposit bank information.